Cirkit Designer Logo

 Common Applications and Use Cases

-• Interfacing 3.3V microcontrollers (e.g., ESP32, Raspberry Pi) with 5V peripherals (e.g., sensors, displays).
+• Interfacing 3.3V microcontrollers (e.g., ESP32, Raspberry Pi) with 5V devices (e.g., Arduino, sensors).

-• Protecting low-voltage devices from overvoltage damage.
+• Protecting low-voltage devices from damage caused by higher voltage signals.

 Technical Specifications